Ruturaj slams third consecutive half-century as Maharashtra beat Odisha | Sports-Games

 - India

-Ruturaj Gaikwad scored his third straight half-century (81 off 47 balls) and powered Maharashtra to a 27-run win over Odisha in an Elite Group A match of the Syed Mushtaq Ali Trophy T20 cricket tournament here on Saturday.
+Ruturaj Gaikwad scored his third straight half-century (81 off 47 balls) to power Maharashtra to a 27-run win over Odisha in an Elite Group A match of the Syed Mushtaq Ali Trophy here on Saturday.

+After scoring fifties against TN and Punjab, the stylish Gaikwad toyed with the Odisha attack and shared a 131-run partnership for the second wicket with India-discard Kedar Jadhav, who made 55 from 35 balls.

+The quickfire partnership which came in less than 12 overs put Maharashtra on track for a big score as they put on board 183 for eight.
+Gaikwad played his trademark elegant drives and also played the big shots with ease.
+His dismissal in the 15th over came as some relief for the Odisha bowlers as the rest of the batters could not continue in same vein.

 In another group match, defending champions Tamil Nadu chased down 130 in 16.1 overs against Pondicherry to register their third consecutive win.